lbl-srg/modelica-buildings/userGuide/source/workArounds.rst

    refers to variables, which are all knowns.
    To correct it you can remove this equation.

-The the initialization problem is overspecified.
+then the initialization problem is overspecified.
 To avoid this, set

 .. code-block:: modelica